List of Prince George's County Public Schools middle schools: Thurgood G. Marshall Middle School

 Thurgood G. Marshall Middle School (Area 4, District 4, grades 6–8, Weblink) is a comprehensive middle school located in Camp Springs.
 The school was originally named after Supreme Court Justice and Maryland native Roger B. Taney.
 It was later renamed after Thurgood Marshall, the first African American to serve on the Supreme Court of the United States.

 The principal is Dr.DeMarco Clark.
 The school hours are from 9:00 am until 3:40 pm.
 The enrollment at the school is approximately 841.
 There is a mandatory uniform policy in effect at this school.

 As of 2009, 65.5% of all students tested proficient in reading while 33.5% of all students test proficient in mathematics.
 50.1% of all students were eligible to participate in the government-funded free and reduced lunch program.

 Middleton Valley Elementary School and Allentown Elementary School are the primary schools that feed into Thurgood Marshall Middle School.
-Thurgood Marshall Middle School primarily feeds into Crossland High School, with a portion of students feeding into Potomac High School.
+Thurgood Marshall Middle School primarily feeds into Crossland High School, with a portion of students feeding into Potomac High School, Dr. Henry A. Wise Jr. High School, Surrattsville High School, and Oxon Hill High School.